$p$-Means of Convex Bodies: Sharpening Relations and Structural Properties: Banach--Mazur Distance

+We close this paper by drawing connections between our bounds on covering radii between $p$-means and the Banach--Mazur distance.
+Our focus hereby lies on identifying certain structures within the Banach--Mazur compactum that are provided by $p$-means.

-Theorem~\ref{covering radii theorem} lets us estimate the Banach-Mazur distance between $K$ (or $L$) and the $p$-means of $K$ and $L$.
-The special case for $p$-symmetrizations, i.e. when $L = -K$, is of particular interest.
-It extends the rather well-known result that for any $K \in \C^n_0$, $\frac{K-K}{2}$ minimizes the Banach-Mazur distance to $K$ among all symmetric convex bodies.
-A generalization of this property to the four standard symmetrizations already appears in \cite[Remark~4.6]{brandenbergdichtermerino}.
+Theorem~\ref{thm:upper_bounds}~(i) lets us estimate the Banach--Mazur distance between $K$ (or $L$) and the $p$-means of $K$ and $L$.
+The special case for $p$-symmetrizations, i.e., when $L = -K$, is of particular interest.
+It extends the rather well-known result that for any $K \in \CK^n_0$, $\frac{K-K}{2}$ minimizes the Banach--Mazur distance to $K$ among all symmetric convex bodies.
+A generalization of this property to the four standard symmetrizations already appears in \cite[Remark~$4.6$]{BrDiMe}.

-\begin{corollary} Let $p \in [-\infty,\infty]$ and $K,L,C \in \mathcal{C}^n_0$ such that $\lowmean{p}{K}{L} \subset C \subset \upmean{p}{K}{L}$.
+\begin{corollary} Let $p \in [-\infty,\infty]$ and $K,L,C \in \CK^n_0$ such that $\lowmean{p}{K}{L} \subset C \subset \upmean{p}{K}{L}$.
 Then

 Moreover, if $K$ is Minkowski centered, $L = -K$, and $C$ symmetric, then